brianmadden/krawler/README.md

 Release Notes
 =============
+**0.2.1 (2017-1-20)**
+- Redirect handling has been changed.
+Redirects can be followed or not via configuration option in `KrawlConfig`.
+When redirects are enabled the redirected to URL will be added to the queue as a part of the link harvesting phase of Krawler.

+- If an anchor tag specifies `rel='canonical'` the `canonicalForm` will not be subject to further processing.

+-`KrawlUrl.new`'s implementation has been changed to prevent `null` from being returned in certain circumstances.

 **0.2.0 (2017-1-18)**

 - Krawler now respects robots.txt.
 This feature can be configured by passing a custom `RobotsConfig`